 The slight catch to this is that the results may differ depending on the brush heads used.

-As we explained different ones come supplied, but all the Oral-B heads are interchangeable and can be used on different models.
+As I explained different ones come supplied, but all the Oral-B heads are interchangeable and can be used on different models.
 You can learn more about the different heads and how they perform by reading our ultimate guide to Oral-B brush heads.